Psychology 103 - Physiological Psychology » Spring 2022 » Chapter 8 Quiz 2

 Intrafusal is to extrafusal as

-B. CNS is to PNS.
+B. muscle spindle is to skeletal muscle.

 D. voluntary is to reflex.